tomberek/mcm/manual/iv.md

 imposed as a result of an order.
 In these instances, the maximum punishment

-is that specifically prescribed elsewhere for that particular offense.--RSQP--
+is that specifically prescribed elsewhere for that particular offense.]

 #### (3) Dereliction in the performance of duties.